 - Slow down.
-Even driving 5 km/h slower makes a significant difference at any speed above 90 km/h. - Reduce the amount of cabin heating.
+Even driving 5 km/h slower makes a significant difference at any speed above 90km/h.
+Slow down.
+Even driving 5 km/h slower makes a significant difference at any speed above 90km/h. - Reduce the amount of cabin heating.
 Use your heated seats instead. - Check to see if there is a closer charger.
 Even a level 2 charger should be able to quickly add enough charge to get you to the next DCFC.